Boolean dimension and tree-width: Introduction

 \section{Introduction}

 Partially ordered sets, called \emph{posets} for short, are combinatorial structures with applications in various mathematical fields, e.g.\ set theory, topology, algebra, and theoretical computer science.
 The most important measure of a poset's complexity is its dimension.
-The \emph{dimension} $\dim(P)$ of a poset $P$ is the least integer $d$ such that points of $P$ can be embedded into $\R^d$ in such a way that $x\leq y$ in $P$ if and only if the point of $x$ is below the point of $y$ with respect to the product order of $\R^d$.
-Though this definition justifies the geometric intuition behind the notion of dimension, usually we work with the following equivalent.
-A \emph{realizer} of a poset $P$ is a set $\set{L_1,\ldots,L_d}$ of linear extensions of $P$ such that for every $x,y\in P$